raghavdhingra/HelloWorldWebsite/README.md

 #### Django -
 This WebApp is made with the help of Django, which is a python Web Framework.
 Basically, A framework is a collection of programs that do something useful and which you can use to develop your own applications.
 It have some set of rules which one have to follow for making up the Application.
 All the languages mentioned above are bind together and used inside this framework.
 And all these make up our WebApp.

+  In Future we will make app for HelloWorld, to encourage more and more students learn programming.

   <br><Br>
   <h3>Setting up the WebApp</h3>